AngelNikoloff/Vanila-Neural-Network-with-Eigen-for-XOR/README.md

 Simple vanila neural network for xor solving made with eigen linrary - for education purpose;

 It is Visual Studio C++ project;

-Used Eigen Library for linear algebra: matrices, vectors;
+Used Eigen Library v.
+3.3.7 for linear algebra: matrices, vectors;